 Thanks Geoff, and my condolences – it is not pleasant to be caught in such a controversy, even less so when the gulf proves hard to bridge.
 You have been clear in your responses and honest about any failings in expression or analysis.
 It is hard to ask more of anyone.
 Regards, Glyn

 There was still no response from Marginson, that I could see.
 The T&F legal advice had me worried.
-Over the Easter break I spent time rechecking my quotes against the professor’s commentary, and the OECD reports.
+Over the Easter break I rechecked my quotes against the professor’s commentary, and the OECD reports.
 I was keen to be sure that if a legal case arose, I could defend what I’d written.

 On April 2, I sent him another email with some minor “fact-checking” queries.
 Again, I invite you to point out any error you find on my part.
 Regards, Geoff But again, there was no reply.
 By April 6, I’d completed my final fact-check.
 I’d found more OECD data to confirm my case.
 And to show how, at times, the professor’s claims were inaccurate.
 This time I would suggest withdrawing the complaint.

 Sent: Wednesday, 6 April 2016 3:36 PM